qm-org/qualitymuncher/README.md

 # Current New Features

- - multiqueue for video (highly expiramental)
+ - multiqueue for video, audio, gifs, and images (highly expiramental)
  - config files for videos
- - multiqueue for audio

 # Planned